boldflight/BibleConverter/test_EPUB/output/mic.md

 the omen readers will be humiliated.
-All of them will cover their mouths, for they will receive no divine oracles.” and have a strong commitment to justice.
+All of them will cover their mouths, for they will receive no divine oracles.”

+[8] But I am full of the courage that the Lord’s Spirit gives and have a strong commitment to justice.
 This enables me to confront Jacob with its rebellion and Israel with its sin.